 Freeze Protection

-If you have lived in Texas for awhile you either have stories or know someone who has stories from our big freeze event back in 2021.
-The large amounts of power outages created an assortment of issues including damage to Tankless water heaters.
-Most of these units have built in heaters which are designed to prevent freezing during cold events, however if the power is out these heaters are of little use.
 Our recommendation is if you have concerns about power reliability during serious freeze events you should leave your hot water dribbling (more than a drip) so the water continually moves through the Tankless.
 If the power goes out you won’t get hot water however if you keep the water moving you stand a good change of saving your units from damage.
 You should also be dribbling your cold water.
-We recommend you do this at any plumbing fixture on an exterior wall.
+We recommend you also do this at any plumbing fixture on an exterior wall.

 Design